jimherefornonsense/mini-chess/readme.md

 * Support multiple sizes of chess board
 * Support piece delay movement to realize trevel time for moving from A to B
 * Be aware of the same color pieces collision will result as capture move when the board has been set delay more than 1
-* A winner when the other color pieces are captured
+* A winner when the other color's king piece is captured

 ## Example
 ```